neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 5. Investigation:

-    - Researth Framework and Patterns, their interaction with each other along with middleware that uses them.
+    - Research Framework and Patterns, their interaction with each other along with middleware that uses them.

 6. Lessons Learned:

-    - More and more code reuse is available with common frameworks and patters that allow for the creation of middleware in developing new systems.
+    - More and more code reuse is available with common frameworks and patterns that allow for the creation of middleware in developing new systems.

 7. Implications for practice: